Hiluhree/alx-low_level_programming/0x0B-malloc_free/README.md

 	+ Each element of the grid should be initialized to 0
 	+ The function should return NULL on failure
 	+ If width or height is 0 or negative, return NULL
-+ Task 4: [ It's not bragging if you can back it up](): A function that frees a 2 dimensional grid previously created by your alloc_grid function.
++ Task 4: [ It's not bragging if you can back it up](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x0B-malloc_free/4-free_grid.c): A function that frees a 2 dimensional grid previously created by your alloc_grid function.

 	+ Prototype: void free_grid(int **grid, int height);
-	+ Note that we will compile with your alloc_grid.c file.
+	+ Note that we will compile with your alloc grid.c file.
 Make sure it compiles.
++ Task 5: [It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe](): A function that concatenates all the arguments of your program.

+	+ Prototype: char *argstostr(int ac, char **av);
+	+ Returns NULL if ac == 0 or av == NULL
+	+ Returns a pointer to a new string, or NULL if it fails
+	+ Each argument should be followed by a \n in the new string